-Assist in reviewing executive director – April & Sept./October
+Assist in reviewing Executive Director.

-Send letter inviting chapter chairmen – July or August.
-(See sample letter on page 744.)
-(See sample agenda on page 71.)
+Invite chapter chairs to international conference.

-Organize chapter chairs council at the international conference.
+Organize quarterly chapter chairs council meetings, including meeting at the international conference.

-Invite executive committee and international committee chairs to participate in the chapter chairs council.
+Invite executive committee and international committee chairs to participate in all the chapter chairs council meetings.
 Send letter in August.
-(See sample letter on page 744.)
+(See sample letter)

+Coordinate with the WiNUP Professional Development Committee to establish a professional development theme for the year.
+Solicit feedback during chapter chair meetings about local chapter activities, recommended speakers and topics that support the theme.
+Share suggestions with the Professional Development Committee to assist in their implementation of the annual theme and maintenance of speaker resources.

 Recap annual report for use during chapter chairs meeting.
 Request international secretary to take notes, if desired.